Modeling the thermodynamics of the FeTi hydrogenation under para-equilibrium: an ab-initio and experimental study: Conclusions

 \section{Conclusions}

-We successfully assessed the thermodynamics of the FeTi-H system by properly selecting phase models and optimizing associated parameters based on 1) experimental data on the solubility limits acquired from PCI measurement and 2) DFT calculations of ground state formation energies.
+We successfully assessed the thermodynamics of the FeTi-H system by properly selecting phase models and optimizing associated parameters based on a combination of \begin{enumerate} \item Experimental data on the solubility limits acquired from new PCI measurements \item DFT calculations of ground state formation energies. \end{enumerate}

 The thermodynamic description of the FeTi-H system was represented by modeling the Gibbs energies of individual phases.
-The thermodynamic assessment of the system reproduces most thermodynamic quantities that are of technological importance for development of metal hydride-based hydrogen storage materials, even though only the $\alpha$ and $\beta$ hydrides were considered in the model.
-Additional key findings include:
+Our thermodynamic assessment of the system reproduces most thermodynamic quantities that are of technological importance for development of metal hydride-based hydrogen storage materials, even though only the $\alpha$ and $\beta$ hydrides were considered in the model.\\ Additional key findings include: